Rise and Decline of the Third Reich: History

 Draft rules for British surrender, with some free British forces potentially fighting on from Canada (ie. the US box), were published in The General (Vol 18 No 5).
 Further draft rule changes by Robert Beyma were also published in that magazine in the mid 1980s, giving the Soviets a few extra air and armor units later in the game, and extra BRPs for control of key cities (several of them in the Urals), and causing the US forcepool to arrive in three annual tranches (1942–44), making a massive landing in France in 1942 as unfeasible as it was in reality.
 These and other rule changes, including a version of the diplomacy system trailed in the Gamers' Guide, were developed and incorporated into a new version, Advanced Third Reich (1992), designed by Bruce Harper, which also brought together many variants and revised maps.
+Advanced Third Reich included changes to ground warfare to increase the strength of armored attacks, an increase in the power of air units against fleets and allowing German tactical bombing of London and the possibility of deploying regular fleets (including US fleets in 1941) against U-boats, subject to spoiling attacks by German surface naval forces.
+US involvement before and after the formal Declaration of War thus became a gradual affair, with escalating US-Axis tensions tracked on a table, increasing with German U-boat activity and attacks on minor countries, and the US economy growing automatically every turn until it attained vast proportions.
+Britain was now required to monitor her "Surrender Level" (based largely on forces on the board and resource points available), with the possibility of a "low-level surrender", ie. an armistice and some minor concessions as if Lord Halifax had had his way in the May 1940 War Cabinet Crisis.
+The Soviet economy was now generated largely by "Industrial Centre" units, with escalating Russo-German tensions in Eastern Europe allowing a narrowing window for a surprise German attack (the Designer's Notes explicitly stated that this was to mimic Hitler's actual motivation in 1941).
 Empire of the Rising Sun (1995), a Pacific theater counterpart to Advanced Third Reich, included rules for aircraft carriers and research (eg. of air ranges, torpedo effectiveness and atomic bombs), as well as rules to combine the games to simulate the whole of World War II around the globe.